angular-midway/angular-midway/README.md

 # angular-midway

-This is a subset of angular-mock based on version 1.4.11, which supports CucumberJS.
+This is a plugin of angular-mock based on version 1.4.8, which supports CucumberJS.

-Most of the method were just simply copied from angular-mock, I'm going to merge it with angular-mock, there is no need for us to maintain two similar frameworks.
+> Most of the method were just simply copied from angular-mock,

 Please hesitate to contact me, if you have any concerns.